Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ## File Formats ##

 Many of the file formats supported by the JHelioviewer client are based on the JSON format.
-All files can be either local or can be loaded over the HTTP protocol.
-JPX can additionally be loaded over the JPIP protocol.
+All files can be either local on the user's computer or can be loaded over HTTP.
+JPX data can additionally be loaded over the JPIP protocol.
 Files can be loaded at start-up via the command line interface.

 ### State File ###